ActianCorp/OpenROAD_UnitTestFramework/README.md

 Now, such test cases can be numerous, and their set-up can be repetitive.

-In order to prevent duplication such set-up code can be factored out by overriding a method called setUp, which the testing framework will automatically invoke before the test method(s) run.
+In order to prevent duplication such set-up code can be factored out by overriding a method called `setUp()`, which the testing framework will automatically invoke before the test method(s) run.
 Similarly, tear-down code can be factored out by overriding a method called tearDown, which the testing framework will automatically invoke after all test method(s) ran in order to tidy-up.

 Example script: